insfpc00/demochessbackend/README.md

 Straight with Maven:

-_If you are using Windows you should edit `src/main/resources/application.properties` and uncomment the marked Stockfish config lines_
+_If you are using Windows you should edit `src/main/resources/application.properties` and uncomment the annotated Stockfish config lines_

 ```sh
 $ mvn clean spring-boot:run -Dspring-boot.run.arguments="initDb"